stelcodes/nuzzle/README.md

 1. **Option Entries:** Option entries have a **keyword** key and are usually defined by Nuzzle, but you can also include your own custom option entries as well.
 The associated value can be of any type.
 Here is a brief summary of all the option entry keys specified by Nuzzle:

 - `:nuzzle/base-url` - URL where site will be hosted.
 Must start with "http://" or "https://".
 Required.
-- `:nuzzle/render-page` - A fully qualified symbol pointing to your page rendering function.
+- `:nuzzle/render-page` - A fully qualified symbol that must resolve to your page rendering function.
 Required.
+- `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
+Defaults to `false` (no drafts included).
 - `:nuzzle/publish-dir` - A path to a directory to publish the site into.
 Defaults to `"out"`.
 - `:nuzzle/overlay-dir` - A path to a directory that will be overlayed on top of the `:nuzzle/publish-dir` directory as the final stage of publishing.
 Defaults to `nil` (no overlay).
+- `:nuzzle/server-port` - A port number for the development server to listen on.
+Defaults to `6899`.

+The following config options provide functionality above and beyond basic static site generation.
+They are totally optional.

+- `:nuzzle/rss-channel` - Enables RSS feed generation.
+Value is a map with an RSS channel specification according to [clj-rss](https://github.com/yogthos/clj-rss).
+Defaults to `nil` (no RSS feed).
-- `:nuzzle/syntax-highlighter` - A map of syntax highlighting options for language-tagged code blocks.
+- `:nuzzle/syntax-highlighter` - Enables syntax highlighting for language-tagged Markdown code blocks.
+Value is a map of highlighting options.
 Defaults to `nil` (no syntax highlighting).
-- `:nuzzle/rss-channel` - A map with an RSS channel specification.
-Defaults to `nil` (no RSS feed).
-- `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
-Defaults to `nil` (no drafts included).
-- `:nuzzle/custom-elements` - A map of keywords -> symbols which define functions to transform the Hiccup representation of custom HTML elements.
+- `:nuzzle/custom-elements` - Enables custom hiccup processing.
+Value is a map of keyword element tags to symbols which must resolve to functions that accept and return a Hiccup vector.
 Defaults to `{}` (no custom elements).
-- `:nuzzle/server-port` - A port number for the development server to listen on.
-Defaults to `6899`.

 2. **Page Entries:** Page entries have a key that is a **vector of keywords**, and their associated value must be a map.
 Each entry represents a single page of the website.
 The key of the entry represents the URL of the web page: `[:blog-posts :catching-pikachu]` translates to the URL `"/blog-posts/catching-pikachu"` and will be rendered to disk as `<publish-dir>/blog-posts/catching-pikachu/index.html`.
 Here is a summary of all the page entry keys specified by Nuzzle to be used inside the associated map value: